 All dogs that participate in group classes must be able to be controlled by the handler.
 If the dog causes any type major disturbance, such as excessive barking; biting another dog, teacher, another person or the handler; it will be released from the group class.
 Private lessons will be recommended until the dog can be controlled in a group atmosphere.
 It is suggested that a dog of questionable behavior problems be evaluated first before starting any type of group class.
 There is a $20 fee for evaluation to design the proper training program for you and your pet.
 Click on any of the links below.

 Children 12 years and over are eligible to participate in class.
 However, they must be accompanied by a parent or guardian 18 years of age or older at all times.

-Agility is structured from Fundamental 1, Fundamentals 2, Intermediate, Advanced.
+Agility is structured from Fundamental 1, Fundamentals 2, Intermediate, Intro-Advanced & Advanced.
 You need a prerequisite of Fundamentals 1 for 2.
 Fundamentals 2 begin handling in sequencing.
 Intermediate and Advanced teams should be proficient in all equipment off leash.